AI Bias & Fairness Auditing

 | Meta housing ads | Racial ad targeting discrimination | DOJ investigation |

 The documented incidents reveal a pattern: bias is most commonly detected by external parties — investigative journalists, regulators, affected individuals filing complaints, and academic researchers — rather than by the organizations deploying the systems.
 Internal auditing, when it occurred (as at Amazon), led to the system being shut down rather than “fixed.”
-This suggests that auditing’s greatest value may be preventing deployment of biased systems rather than remediating deployed ones.
+This suggests auditing’s greatest value may be preventing deployment of biased systems rather than remediating deployed ones.

 Regulatory context